-GOP nominee for Virginia lieutenant governor drops staff two months before election
+GOP nominee for Virginia lieutenant governor drops staff before election

 This week, Sears celebrated the removal of the Robert E. Lee statue in Richmond.

-“We must move Virginia forward in a brand new inclusive direction full opportunity and promise for ALL Virginians!” she said in a statement.
+“We must move Virginia forward in a brand new inclusive direction full [of] opportunity and promise for ALL Virginians!” she said in a statement.

-Political analysts said an overhaul in campaign staff this deep into the race shows that there is some anxiety among Sears supporters.
+Political analysts said an overhaul in campaign staff this deep into the race shows there is some anxiety among Sears supporters.

 “It’s a realization that this race is not even close,” said David Ramadan, a former Republican state delegate in Loudoun County who is now a political analyst at George Mason University’s Schar School of Policy and Government.